Quickstart: SvelteKit

-- Supabase Storage: users can upload a photo.
+- Supabase Storage - users can upload a profile photo.

-Should you get stuck while working through the guide, refer to this repo.
+If you get stuck while working through this guide, refer to the full example on GitHub.

 Before we start building we're going to set up our Database and API.
 This is as simple as starting a new Project in Supabase and then creating a "schema" inside the database.